weareplanet/commercetools-planet-integration/README.md

 ## Repository structure

-Basic parts of the repository:
+Basic parts of the codebase:

 ```
 app